 Retention reviews shall be conducted by the Retention/Tenure Review Committee, which shall consist of all tenured members of the Department of Chemistry & Biochemistry.
-In the case where there are fewer than three tenured faculty members in the department, the Department Chair shall work with the dean to establish an appropriate committee.
-The Chair of the committee shall be the Department Chair.
+In the case where there are fewer than three tenured faculty members in the department, the department chair shall work with the dean to establish an appropriate committee.
+The chair of the committee shall be the department chair.

-During the first semester of employment of each probationary faculty member, the Department Chair shall select two tenured members of the department to serve as peer evaluators for that person.
+During the first semester of employment of each probationary faculty member, the department chair shall select two tenured members of the department to serve as peer evaluators for that person.
 In addition, the probationary faculty member will choose two additional faculty members to serve as their mentors.
 Twice each academic year, each peer evaluator and mentor will observe at least one class taught by the probationary faculty member.
-In addition, the evaluators/mentors shall review relevant course materials (e.g., syllabi, exams, etc.).
-The mentors/evaluators will assess the classroom experiences they observed in a written report to the probationary faculty member and to the Chair of the Retention/Tenure Review Committee.
+In addition, the evaluators/mentors shall review relevant course materials (e.g. syllabi, exams, etc.).
+The mentors/evaluators will assess the classroom experiences they observed in a written report to the probationary faculty member and to the chair of the Retention/Tenure Review Committee.

-1. Departmental Review Materials.
+- 1. Departmental Review Materials.
 Faculty under review will provide an electronic portfolio related to their teaching, scholarship, and service activities extracted from their date of hire to date of review.
-Hyperlinked syllabi are required, and the candidate may choose to provide additional evidence.
+Hyperlinked syllabi are required and the candidate may choose to provide additional evidence.
 Additional materials may be required for departmental review and will be indicated in these Bylaws.
-The Chair will remind each probationary faculty member to submit a recent copy of their Annual Faculty Activity Report (completed the previous spring semester), a current vita, and any supplemental materials deemed appropriate to the Retention/Tenure Review Committee at least fourteen days prior to the date of the review.
-The department Chair will supply grade distributions and the results of student evaluations of instruction for each probationary faculty member to the Retention/Tenure Review Committee.
+The chair will remind each probationary faculty member to submit a recent copy of their Annual Faculty Activity Report (completed the previous spring semester), a current vita, and any supplemental materials deemed appropriate to the Retention/Tenure Review Committee at least fourteen days prior to the date of the review.
+The department chair will supply grade distributions and the results of student evaluations of instruction for each probationary faculty member to the Retention/Tenure Review Committee.
 Probationary faculty members may make oral or written presentations at the review meeting.
-The requirements of the Wisconsin Open Meeting Law shall apply to the review meeting.
+The requirements of the Wisconsin Open Meeting Law shall apply to the review meeting. - 2.
+Dean's Review Materials.
+Subsequent to the departmental review, departments will provide the following materials to the dean: - Department letter of recommendation with vote;

-- 2. Dean's Review Materials.
-Subsequent to the departmental review, departments will provide the following materials to the dean: - Department letter of recommendation with vote - Teaching assignment information (TAI) datasheet that summarizes the courses taught, workload data, grade distribution, and student learning environment survey. - Merit evaluation data (if available) - 3.
+- Teaching assignment information (TAI) datasheet that summarizes the courses taught, workload data, grade distribution and SEIs by individual course and semester (which are only available after completing a full academic year) and departmental comparison SEI data; and - Merit evaluation data (if available) - 3.
 Procedure.
 The review of probationary faculty shall be conducted by the tenured faculty of the Department of Chemistry & Biochemistry in the manner outlined below.

-Using the criteria in Section V.A.3.a, the Retention/Tenure Review Committee shall evaluate each probationary faculty member's performance based on the completed Annual Faculty Activity Report, vita, department Annual Merit Review data, classroom mentor and peer evaluator reports, student learning environment survey, and any other information, written or oral, presented to the committee.
+Using the criteria in section V.A.3.a (below) the Retention/Tenure Review Committee shall evaluate each probationary faculty member's performance based on the completed Annual Faculty Activity Report, vita, department Annual Merit Review data, classroom mentor and peer evaluator reports, student evaluations of instruction (SEIs), and any other information, written or oral, presented to the committee.
 In addition, the committee will consider the expertise of the faculty member under review and the need for this expertise in support of its department programs.